Alfresco/alfresco-ng2-components/docs/core/components/login.component.md

 }
 ```

+#### Oauth2 Properties

+You can find all the oauth2 configurations in the [JS-API oauth2 properties documentation](https://github.com/Alfresco/alfresco-js-api#login-with-oauth2-alfresco-authorization-server)

 ### Kerberos

 The configuration for Kerberos authentication will allow users to access Alfresco products by entering their credentials only once when first logging into their Windows environment.